 King Arthur Multi Purpose Gluten Free Flour is a very nice blend for all your baking needs.
 It works very well for cakes, muffins, cookies, etc. I find it to be a nice, light flour that doesn’t make baked goods too heavy.
 Although this flour does not contain xanthan gum, I find that it works really well without it.

 If you want to be adventurous, you can also make your own gluten free/allergen free flour blend.
-Cara has a recipe that’s very straightforward, and would be a good place to start if you want to make your own blend.
+Cara has a recipe that’s very straightforward, and would be a good place to start if you want to make your own gluten free flour blend.

 Baking Mixes: Sometimes you want to keep things even simpler, and just reach for a boxed mix in order to make pancakes or brownies or muffins.
 Enjoy Life Foods, who specializes in making snacks, chocolate chips, cereal, and cookies that are allergen free has released a line of new products – five baking mixes.
 Now you can easily make allergen free brownies, muffins, pizza crust, pancakes and more.
 These mixes contain ancient grains like teff flours to give these mixes extra protein per serving.
 Although they may not be on your store shelf just yet, they are available to order online.